"Scared is what you're feeling. Brave is what you're doing."

 Courage

 Courage is not the absence of fear.
 It is the capacity to feel fear fully and still stay present, honest, and willing to act.
-Courage is the willingness to move forward, even when your knees shake or your heart pounds in your chest.
-It means feeling the full weight of anxiety and choosing not to let it dictate your decisions.
+Courage moves forward when our knees shake and our heart pounds.
+It means feeling the full weight of anxiety and refusing to let it dictate our decisions.

 Courage and the Knight

-Courage is the heart of the mature Knight.
-A true Knight is not fearless; they are faithful.
+Courage is the heart of the Mature Knight.
+A true Knight is not fearless; he is faithful.

-This kind of courage grows as we clear old emotional clutter—hurt, shame, fear, and conditioning that keeps us stuck.
+This courage grows as we clear old emotional clutter—hurt, shame, fear, and conditioning that keeps us stuck.
 As the Knight confronts these inner obstacles, strength emerges.

 Fear Is Not the Enemy